-Administration of ravulizumab may result in infusion reactions.
-In clinical trials in PNH and aHUS, patients [(2 out of 222 adult PNH patients), (none of 13 children and adolescents with PNH) and (4 out of 89 aHUS patients)] experienced infusion reactions which were mild in severity and transient (e.g., lower back pain, drop in blood pressure, rise in blood pressure, limb symptoms, drug sensitivity [allergic reaction] and dysgeusia [altered sense of taste]).
+Administration of ravulizumab may result in infusion reactions and allergic or hypersensitivity reactions (including anaphylaxis).
+In clinical trials, infusion reactions were common (1.6%).
+These reactions were mild to moderate in severity and transient, including lower back pain, abdominal pain, muscle cramps, drop in blood pressure, rise in blood pressure, muscle rigidity, limb symptoms, drug sensitivity (allergic reaction), dysgeusia (altered sense of taste) and drowsiness.
 In cases of infusion reaction and signs of cardiovascular instability or respiratory compromise, the infusion of ravulizumab should be interrupted and appropriate supportive measures should be taken.